abhinavsri360/Blockchain/README.md

 # Blockchain
 ## USE COMMAND
-node main.js
+"node main.js"
-in your command prompt
+in your command prompt without quotation marks :)